The followings are the most popular places to visit in Oslo. Check them out. They comprise castle, ship, building, museums, galleries and theaters.

-Akershus Slott is located on a knoll overlooking the Oslofjorden.
-It is the city’s most well-known memorial to medieval times.
-It was built around 1300.
-It was besieged several times before King Christian IV of Denmark transformed it to a lavish Renaissance residence in 1620s.
+Akershus Slott is located on a knoll overlooking the Oslofjorden and It is the city’s most well-known memorial to medieval times.
+Built around 1300, It was besieged several times before King Christian IV of Denmark transformed it to a lavish Renaissance residence in 1620s.
 He also built a new fortress around the castle.
 The most somber moment in the Akershus Slott’s history was during the Second World War when the Nazis tortured and shot members of the Norwegian resistance here.
 Pictorial displays at the Hjemmerfrontmuseet (Resistance Museum) located by the gates of the castle.

 Radhus is the name of the City Hall built to commemorate Oslo’s 900th year.
-The Radhus is well-known as the place where the Nobel Peace Prize is presented.
+It is one of the oldest buildings in Oslo.
+The Radhus is famous as the place where the Nobel Peace Prize is presented.

 Aker Brygge is one of the most popular places in the city to go for food and drink, especially during the long Scandinavian summer evenings.
 It is a leisure complex which includes shops restaurants, bars, cinemas, and a theater.